yssarma/sanskrit-notes/README.md

 **Dear Reader,**

 I am a Civil Engineer.
 During my high school studies I had Hindi as one of the subjects.
-Also I have passed PRAVESIKA Hindi examination conducted by Dakshina Bharat Hindi Prachara Sabha, Madras.
+Also I have passed PRAVESIKA Hindi examination conducted by Dakshina Bharat Hindi Prachara Sabha, Madras (Chennai).
 Hence I have knowledge on Devanagari Lepi.
 But I am unaware of sanskrit language.

 In 2002, I joined Samskruta Bharati organization as a student to learn Sanskrit.
 I have learnt the Vyakaranam and also conducted spoken sanskrit and vyakaranam classes.
 In 2004, I appeared the entrance examination conducted by SAMSKRUTA VIDYA PEETAM, a deemed university for vedas and vedangas being taught in sanskrit as a medium of instructions for regular and distance education courses.
 This is located in Tirupati, a university under central government in the ministry of HR.
 I passed the exam and have taken Acharya (MA) with Phalita Jyotishyam as a subject in 2004-2006 in distance education in first class.